Eliza Ann Otis: Personal life

 Otis made her home in Los Angeles.
 She and her husband had five children.
 A son, Harrison Gray, born 1861, died in infancy.
 There were also four daughters.
 Emma Marian married Harry Chandler.
 Ida Mabel (1871-1955) married Franklin Booth (1861-1956), who were the grandparents of Franklin Otis Booth Jr. Otis Chandler is a great-grandson.
 There was also Lilian (1864-1866), who died at age 2, and Esther (born 1876), who died in infancy.

 She took an active interest in many lines of good work done by associated women, including the Woman's Parliament of Southern California, the Ruskin Art Club, Friday Morning Club, California State Congress of Mothers, and the Landmarks Club, all of her own city.
 She was a devoted member of the First Congregational Church of Los Angeles.

 Otis died in her home, "The Bivouac", in Westlake Village, California, November 12, 1904.
-She was survived by her husband and three married daughters, one of whom died later.
+She was survived by her husband and three married daughters.
 The Eliza A. Otis Memorial Chimes in Hollywood Forever Cemetery are named in her honor.